 Let’s be transparent with each other.
 Like you, we expect to be paid to do good work properly.
 We can provide you with fixed fees only if you can guarantee that nothing will change or go wrong.
-But the whole reason you need a lawyer is because you recognise that there can be expensive issues and you want to have a really good chance of avoiding them, now and down the track.
+But the whole reason we need lawyers is because we recognise that there can be expensive issues and we want to have a really good chance of avoiding them, now and down the track.

 What do you want?

 You also want good value.
 Because it’s unfamiliar you may not exactly know how much that kind of help costs and whether you can trust anyone to help you.
-You want to avoid the ’sticker shock’ of an unexpected lawyer’s bill and usual poor communication that goes with it.
+You want to avoid the ”sticker shock” astonishment and dismay at an unexpectedly high price of an unexpected lawyer’s bill and usual poor communication that goes with it.

-Shopping around is probably the best idea here.
-My dad always says to get three quotes.
+My dad always says to get three quotes so shopping around is probably the best idea here.
 Be on your guard if one of the quotes is much cheaper than the others because it might be a ‘down payment’ on an upsell product.
-Why would an effective lawyer do great work for half price?
+Why would an effective lawyer happily do great work for half price?